 HIV Treatment Cascade among MSM and MDM/IDU

-There were 3,687 HIV positive persons with MSM as their identified risk and 372 with MSM/IDU as their risk included in the HIV Treatment Cascade (PDF: 952KB/2 pages) analyses.
-Compared to the overall HIV treatment cascade in Minnesota, people who have an identified HIV risk of MSM have slightly higher percentages of retention in care as well as viral suppression.
-MSM have the highest percentage of viral suppression than any other risk group at 65 percent.
-MSM/IDU have very similar percentages of retention in care as well as viral suppression as compared to the overall cascade for Minnesota.
+There were 3,783 HIV positive persons with MSM as their identified risk and 384 with MSM/IDU as their risk included in the HIV Treatment Cascade analyses.
+Compared to the overall HIV treatment cascade in Minnesota, people who have an identified HIV risk of MSM have slightly higher percentages of viral suppression.
+MSM have the highest percentage of viral suppression than any other risk group at 65%.
+MSM/IDU have lower percentages of retention in care as well as viral suppression as compared to the overall cascade for Minnesota.

-There were 157 cases among MSM reported in 2011 that were included to calculate linkage to care.
-Seventy-eight percent of MSM linked to care within three months of their initial HIV diagnosis in 2011.
-This is one percentage point lower than the overall cascade.
-There were not enough cases among MSM/IDU reported in 2012 included in the linkage to care calculation.
+There were 166 cases among MSM reported in 2012 that were included to calculate linkage to care.
+Ninety-three percent of MSM linked to care within three months of their initial HIV diagnosis in 2012.
+This is three percentage points higher than the overall cascade.
+There were 10 cases among MSM/IDU reported in 2012 included in the linkage to care calculation.
 Linkage to care among MSM/IDU was the same as the percentage in the overall treatment cascade.
 However, the number of cases among MSM/IDU included in the linkage to care calculation is small and should therefore be interpreted with caution.